lemanschik/lemanschik/documentation/improving-chromium-codebase.md

 together with arrayBuffer transfer we can archive the best component system in the world that is able to operate on dynamicaly programm able memory.
 Which leads to AwesomeOS's final goal of a World Wide Distributed Memory Grid based on world wide scedulted distributed locking and cycling.

+## A JS or maybe WASM version of the repotools

+## Running Chromium Builds fully distributed in Chromium Browsers.